+Can dogs have Graham Crackers?
 Maybe your pup recently ate a Graham Cracker, or it’s possible that you are thinking of feeding one to your pup and aren’t sure if it’s safe.
-But the question you are likely asking yourself is this.
-Can my dog eat Graham Crackers?
-The answer is YES, they can!
+But the question you are likely asking yourself is, “Can my dog have Graham Crackers?”
+The answer is YES, they can.
 But it’s best if only done in moderation.

 Will They Harm My Dog?

 Yes, graham crackers can negatively impact your dog if fed to them in excess.
 When dogs eat sugary treats, it can cause them to gain weight.
 It can also potentially cause them to have other long-lasting health problems, including diabetes.
 Here are some things that could happen to your pup if they indulge more frequently than they should.

 Diabetes: This happens when your dog has higher amounts of sugar intake than they can comfortably get rid of through their digestive system.
 When a dog eats too much sugar over and over and gains weight, Diabetes kicks in.
 This can cause problems in many parts of their health.

 Obesity: This is fairly straightforward.
 Dogs that consume too much sugar over and over are going to gain weight and will start to get obese after a time.
 This will make it more difficult for them to move, and you’ll likely have to put your pup on weight-loss dog food.

 Dental Issues: Dogs can have dental issues as it is without added sugar to their diet.
 When you add sugar to their diet, it makes their teeth rot and decay even faster.
 Especially if they aren’t getting consistent cleanings.

 Digestive System: Because the digestive system of a dog is smaller, the strain can be harder on them, which can cause an overstain.
 This can cause lasting negative health impacts for your dog over the long haul.